-Stressor-response functions describe the relationship between a specific stressor (such as a pollutant or a change in temperature) and the response of a target species (such as growth rate, reproduction, or mortality).
-Stressor-response functions are used to predict how a population (or study system) will respond to changes in the environment and to identify thresholds or "critical levels" at which a stressor becomes harmful.
-Stressor-response functions are often used to inform environmental policy and management decisions, for example, by identifying risk levels of pollution or temperature change for a particular species or ecosystem.
-Stressor-response functions are generally developed through primary research (i.e., mechanistic, empirical, experimental etc.) and expert opinion.
+Stressor-response functions describe the relationship between a specific stressor (such as habitat loss, temperature, or a specific pollutant) and the response of a target species, where responses can include abundance, growth rate, reproduction, or mortality (Rosenfeld et al. 2022; Jarvis et al. 2023).
+Stressor-response functions are used to predict how a population (or study system) will respond to changes in the environment and to help identify thresholds or "critical levels" at which a stressor becomes harmful.
+Stressor-response functions are often used to inform environmental policy and management decisions, for example, by identifying risk levels of pollution or temperature change for a particular species or ecosystem1.
+Stressor-response functions are generally developed through primary research (i.e., mechanistic, empirical, experimental etc.) and expert opinion (Pirotta et al. 2022; Jarvis et al. 2023).
+Note, however, that stressor-response functions are often continuous empirical or mechanistic relationships and identification of specific thresholds as harmful or benign will often be a subjective user-defined activity for stressors and responses that are without direct regulatory guidance (e.g., habitat area, population size).